Easy Homemade Cherry Pie Recipe

 - Now take the top and Bottom crust and fold under so that the crust is even around the pan.
 Then crimp the edge as you like.
 My mother used a fork, but my mother-in-law used two fingers and a thumb.

-- Sprinkle to top with sugar.
+- Sprinkle the top with sugar.

-- I always place my pies on a baking sheet that is covered In aluminum foil.
+- I always place my pies on a baking sheet that is covered in aluminum foil.
 This way the pan is easy to clean up if the pie spills over, and it is easier to take the pie out of the oven when hot.

 - Bake the pie at 400° for 20 minutes.
 Reduce the temperature to 375 and bake for 30 to 35 minutes.
 Make sure to watch the pie closely so that it does not get too overcooked on the top.